stephenverderame/cpp_book/src/templates/iterators.md

 };
 ```

 As you see here, iterators are often implemented using pointers.
-So they must not live beyond the lifetime of the container they reference. `iterator` is a subclass of `Rope<T>`.
+So they must not live beyond the lifetime of the container they reference.
+`iterator` is a subclass of `Rope<T>`.
 So the fully qualified name for the iterator is `Rope<T>::iterator`.
 We cold also have forward declared the iterator inside the class and defined it outside the class.
 Later we'll see an implementation of `chain` which allows stringing together an arbitrary amount of different types of iterators.

 In C++ 20, the typename `iterator_category` in `std::iterator_traits` is replaced with `iterator_concept` and the `std::iterator_tag` is replaced with iterator concepts.

 ## Iterator Adapters

 Iterator adapters wrap existing iterators in another iterator to provide certain functionality.
 These are mostly self-explanatory, and I won't go through every single one here.
 * `reverse_iterator` - wraps an existing bidirectional iterator into an iterator such that `++` of the reverse iterator calls `--` of the underlying iterator.
-Returned by `rbegin()` and `rend()` of standard containers
+Returned by `rbegin()` and `rend()` of standard containers.
     *  Can be created with `std::make_reverse_iterator()`
 * `move_iterator` - dereferences to an rvalue to allow moving the value referenced by the iterator
     * Factory function `std::make_move_iterator()`